R. L. V. Ramakrishnan

-Dr. R.L.V.
-Ramakrishnan is an Indian classical dancer and film actor from Kerala.
+Dr. R. L. V. Ramakrishnan is an Indian classical dancer and film actor from Kerala.
 He completed his Doctor of Philosophy (Ph.D.) in 2019 and currently serves as an Assistant Professor in the Department of Bharatanatyam at Kerala Kalamandalam.
 In 2022, he was honored with the Kerala Sangeetha Nataka Akademi Award for his contributions to Mohiniyattam.

 Early life

-Dr. R.L.V Ramakrishnan was born in Chalakudy.
+Ramakrishnan was born in Chalakudy.
 His brother is Kalabhavan Mani.
 He was a Kalaprathibha from the MG University in 2001.

-Dr. Ramakrishnan is a male Mohiniyattam dancer from Kerala, known for his contributions to the art form traditionally performed by women.
-Hailing from a dedicated artistic family, Dr. Ramakrishnan began his classical dance journey at the age of 10 under the tutelage of Guru RLV Anand Master.
+Ramakrishnan is a male Mohiniyattam dancer from Kerala, known for his contributions to the art form traditionally performed by women.
+Hailing from a dedicated artistic family, Ramakrishnan began his classical dance journey at the age of 10 under the tutelage of Guru RLV Anand Master.
 He has an academic background in Mohiniyattam, having completed both a Diploma and Post-Diploma with First Class honors from RLV College, Tripunithura.
 He later earned a Masters degree in Mohiniyattam, securing the First Rank from Mahatma Gandhi University, and pursued an M.Phil. from Kerala Kalamandalam, Deemed University.

 Career

-Dr. Ramakrishnan obtained a Ph.D. in Mohiniyattam from Kerala Kalamandalam under the guidance of Dr. N. K. Geetha.
+R. L. V. Ramakrishnan obtained a Ph.D. in Mohiniyattam from Kerala Kalamandalam under the guidance of Dr. N. K. Geetha.
 His doctoral research, titled "Masculine Heritage in Dance: An Enquiry Based on Mohiniyattam," explores the potential of male dancers in this traditionally female-dominated dance form.
 He is a qualified UGC-NET scholar in Performing Arts and holds the "A Top" grade from Doordarshan Kendra, New Delhi.

-Dr. Ramakrishnan has performed at many national and international festivals in Kerala and abroad including the Nishagandhi Dance Festival, Soorya Festival, Kerala Cultural Tourism Festival, Mrinalini Sarabhai Dharpana dance festivel Gujarat, Devadasi festival Odisha, AIDA Festival Chhattisgarh and Naadam Festival, among others.
+Ramakrishnan has performed at many national and international festivals in Kerala and abroad including the Nishagandhi Dance Festival, Soorya Festival, Kerala Cultural Tourism Festival, Mrinalini Sarabhai Dharpana dance festivel Gujarat, Devadasi festival Odisha, AIDA Festival Chhattisgarh and Naadam Festival, among others.
 In addition to his performances, he has presented papers at UGC-approved national and international seminars on Mohiniyattam.

-Dr. Ramakrishnan has served as a Guest Lecturer in Mohiniyattam at RLV College and Sree Sankaracharya University of Sanskrit (SSUS), Kalady.
+Ramakrishnan has served as a Guest Lecturer in Mohiniyattam at RLV College and Sree Sankaracharya University of Sanskrit (SSUS), Kalady.
 His contributions to Mohiniyattam have earned him several accolades, including the Kerala Sangeetha Nataka Akademi Puraskaram, the Kerala Kshetra Kala Puraskaram, Devadasi Puraskar from Odisha and the CCRT Senior Fellowship (National) in Mohiniyattam.

-Dr. Ramakrishnan also earned an M.A. in Bharatanatyam with a Second Rank from Sree Sankaracharya University of Sanskrit.
+Ramakrishnan also earned an M.A. in Bharatanatyam with a Second Rank from Sree Sankaracharya University of Sanskrit.

 In January 2024, he was appointed as an Assistant Professor of Bharatanatyam at the Kerala Kalamandalam.
-Dr. Ramakrishnan is the first male Bharatanatyam teacher in the history of the Kerala Kalamandalam.
+Ramakrishnan is the first male Bharatanatyam teacher in the history of the Kerala Kalamandalam.